-The graph below shows the daily values of the CMS reference index for each day such value was available from January 2, 2004 through August 27, 2014 using historical data obtained from Bloomberg, without giving effect to the 0.25% deduction reflected in the calculation of the modified CMS reference index.
-The rate at which interest will be payable on the notes will be based not on the CMS reference index, which is depicted below, but on the modified CMS reference index, which is the CMS reference index minus 0.25%.
-The historical values of the CMS reference index should not be taken as an indication of the future values of the CMS reference index during the term of the notes.
+The graph below shows the daily values of the CMS reference index for each day such value was available from January 2, 2004 through December 30, 2014 using historical data obtained from Bloomberg, without giving effect to the 0.875% deduction reflected in the calculation of the modified CMS reference index.
+The rate at which interest will be payable on the notes will be based not on the CMS reference index, which is depicted below, but on the modified CMS reference index should not be taken as an indication of the future values of the CMS reference index during the term of the notes.

 The CMS reference index at 11:00 a.m.
-(New York time) on August 27, 2014 was 2.404%.
+(New York time) on December 30, 2014 was 1.810%.